Get Your Best Mortgage Deal... FOR FREE!

 Release equity

-You can choose to release equity from your property without a remortgage through a second-charge mortgage.
+You can choose to release equity from your property without a remortgage through a second-charge mortgage (secured loan).
 Essentially, the home loan is secured against the property value so that you can fund the deposit on your new home.
 It is a second mortgage with monthly repayment, and your income would have to cover your current property as well as your new property.

 Alternatively, it can be more profitable to sell your current property and rent a property until you are ready to buy.
 The process will save you the stamp of duty surcharge cost.